hawkinsw/DataStructuresDispatch/linkedlist.md

 The `Node` class is a utility data structure -- it's use is to store data and point to a copy of something that looks exactly like it does, just with different data.

 On the other hand, the linked-list data structure is a bookkeeping tool.
-It is used to keep track of metadata about the linked list and provide the interface to the linked-list user to modify it, search it, etc.
+It is used to keep track of metadata about the linked list and provide the interface to the linked-list user to modify the linked list, search the linked list, etc.

 As we saw during our conceptual discussion about the linked list (above), an implementation of the linked-list data structure needs some kind of means of referencing its nodes.
-Because of the way that nodes are linked to one another by their `m_next` member variables, a linked list implementation can eke by with storing only a pointer to the first node in the linked list (and still have the power to access *every* node -- cool!).
-What is the type of this member variable?
+Because of the way that nodes are linked to one another by their `m_next` member variables, a linked list implementation can eke by with storing only a pointer to the first node in the linked list.[^cool] What is the type of this member variable?
 Bingo, pointer to `Node`.

+[^cool]: What's so neat about linked lists is that even with our data structure holding a pointer to a _single_ node in the list, it and still has the power to access _every_ node!

 Besides a pointer to the head of the linked list of nodes, the linked-list implementation may contain other pieces of metadata that cache the value of commonly accessed properties to make user operations faster.
 These bits of data are not strictly necessary, but are quite helpful.
-One of the most frequently accessed properties of a linked list is its size (which could also be called its length).
+One of the most frequently accessed properties of a linked list is its length (which could also be called its size).
 Although a linked list implementation can always _dynamically_ calculate its size, keeping a single member variable to hold the size will save lots of calculation.

-Given that discussion, here's a definition/declaration of a `LinkedList` class (without any methods just yet) that implements a linked-list of numbers:
+Here's a definition/declaration of a `LinkedList` class (without any methods just yet) that implements a linked-list of numbers:

 ```C++
 class LinkedList {